google/extra-keyboards-for-chrome-os/example/README.md

 revision I am using for this example is 2.27.

 Going back to the [xkeyboard-config] repository and update the source viewer to the tag based on that release version.
-In GitHubyou click the branch selection menu, click "Tags", and then select the appropriate version.
+In GitHub you click the branch selection menu, click "Tags", and then select the appropriate version.

 ![branch select menu](branch_menu.png)